wernerfred/docker-mailserver/docs/content/advanced/auth-ldap.md

 * `DOVECOT_USER_FILTER`
 * `DOVECOT_PASS_FILTER`

+!!! note
-**NOTE**: This page will provide several use cases like recipes to show, how this project can be used with it's LDAP Features.
+    This page will provide several use cases like recipes to show, how this project can be used with it's LDAP Features.

 ## LDAP Setup - Kopano / Zarafa